 Update from Supt.
-Dr. Dunlop regarding upcoming school year
+Dr. Vinson regarding upcoming school year

 First and foremost, I want to sincerely thank you for your patience as my team and I plan for the upcoming school year.
 Please know that the health and safety of our students and staff continue to remain our top priority.
 We know you have many questions: What will the year look like?
 How will we safely and effectively return to in-classroom learning?
 When will the school year start?
 How will the district manage appropriate social distancing?
 Please know we are working through these questions and many others.